Parole can be a stressful time for any former inmate.

 Parole Support and Treatment Program

-In response to this crisis, New York City’s Project Renewal has started its Parole Support and Treatment Program (PSTP)to assist parolees with mental illness to adjust to life outside of prison.
+In response to this crisis, New York City’s Project Renewal has the Parole Support and Treatment Program (PSTP)to assist parolees with mental illness to adjust to life outside of prison.
 The program recognizes that parolees with mental illness face unique challenges such as dealing with the symptoms of their illness, finding suitable housing, and mending fractured relationships with friends and family.

-PSTP was established in 2002 to help parolees with mental illness cope and adjust as they made the transition to life outside of prison.
+PSTP was established to help parolees with mental illness cope and adjust as they made the transition to life outside of prison.
 PTSP staff work with former inmates helping them find counseling and mental health treatment.
 They also provide life skills training and housing placement to assist the former inmates in reintegrating back into society.
 According to PTSP, 89% of the participants in their program move into permanent housing.

 If you or a loved one has a mental illness and has been arrested or convicted of a crime, you need an experienced criminal defense attorney on your side.
 Elizabeth Kelley specializes in representing individuals with mental illnesses.
 To schedule a consultation call (509) 991-7058.